You just started your online business. You know you need a website. Tiny issue? You don’t have a budget yet.

-You are tempted to DIY, even though you are realistic about the limitations of doing so.
-Your friend Mary said she built her own website using Squarespace and it’s even ranking on Google’s first page.
-If she did it, so can you, right?
-But wait…the cool kids insist that WordPress is better.
-Except you don’t really understand why.
-WordPress starts sounding like the cool thing to do, and you want to be cool too.
+Then you come across yet another thread where all the cool kids insist that WordPress is the best option — except you don’t really understand why.
+WordPress does sound like the right thing to do, and you want to be cool too.
 Things should start getting easier at this point, but they don’t.
 Others start chiming in; there’s someone who’s on Wix, someone else is using Weebly, and the debate goes on…

 You, my friend, have been officially hit by analysis paralysis.

-What should you ask yourself first: Am I fine with being tied to a third party platform?
+What should you ask yourself first: Am I fine with being tied to a third-party platform?

 “Self-hosting?
 Is that WordPress?”